 Personal Passionate Professional

-For more than fifty years the Patterson School of Diplomacy and International Commerce has provided an exceptional master's degree program that prepares future leaders for rewarding careers in international affairs.
+For fifty five years the Patterson School of Diplomacy and International Commerce has provided an exceptional master's degree program that prepares future leaders for rewarding careers in international affairs.

 The Patterson School's hallmarks have been its deliberate, intimate size, its selectivity, and our focus on both diplomacy and international commerce.
 Patterson graduates pursue exciting careers with governments, international organizations, NGOs, think tanks, and in the private sector.